anoopmaddasseri/Scrcpy-Easy-Launcher/README.md

 * Run the device alias that you need to cast in the opened cmd panel

 ## Notes
-* Extract the `Scrcpy Easy Launcher` folder at the desktop.
+* Extract the `Scrcpy Easy Launcher` at the desktop.
 Support for global launching will be added in the upcoming release
 * Currently no support with device serial number / mac address in order to support dynamic allocation, you need to provide the ip address in the `device_launcher.bat`.

 ## O/P